Paratarajas: Overview

 The frequent referencing of Mithra, an Iranian deity, in the names of the rulers lends credence to the origins of the Paratarajas lying in the Far West.
-The Paratarajas were Hindu by faith but they likely patronized Buddhism as well.
 Tandon said the Paratarajas may have been Parthian vassals who declared independence, leveraging the weakening of imperial authority and a burgeoning trade with the Roman Empire.

 The only significant information about their rule is that they flourished as an intermediary state between three major powers—the Kushanas to the north, the Western Satraps to the east, and the Sassanids to the west—for about two centuries.

 Their fall can be correlated to the well-corroborated decline in Indo-Roman trade volume beginning in the mid-3rd century and then, Shapur II's devastating Eastern Campaign.
 Tandon rejects the idea that they were conquered by the Sasanians as early as 262—as attested in Shapur I's inscription—because Parata coins continued to be abundant without exhibiting any abrupt Sassanian influence as in the case of Bactria, and because the region was not claimed as a Sassanian territory in future inscriptions like Kartir's, at Naqsh-e Rajab.
 (Note: Tandon leaves open the possibility the Paratas might had been nominative vassals.)